andela-oagunbiade/inverted-index/README.md

 - Coveralls (To compute Test Coverage % and badge)
 - Hound (To prevent style violations)
 - Codeclimate (For styling badge)
+- AngularJs (For Manipulating model responsive views)
+- Material lite Design (For View Styling)

+#### Application Limitations
+- This version of the app does not yet feature multiple file uploads
+- It only takes in single search queries